-^{10.} In some areas of the law, the ADA provides much broader protections for the disabled than Section 504 does.
+&lt;sup>11 Carter v.
+Cain, 2019 U.S. Dist.
+LEXIS 27293, at \fn.
+136 (M.D.
+La.
+Feb.
+21, 2019) (unpublished) ("Passed in 1973, the.
+ADA expanded upon [Section 504 of the Rehabilitation Act's] protections.")
+In some areas of the law, the ADA provides much broader protections for persons with disabilities than § 504 does.
 For instance, the ADA specifically requires places like stores, restaurants, and banks to accommodate (make adaptations for) persons with disabilities.
 See 42 U.S.C. § 12181.
 The ADA also provides persons with disabilities protection against employment discrimination because of their disabilities.
 See 42 U.S.C. § 12112.
 But for prisons, jails, and state and local government entities, the ADA and § 504 give basically the same protections.

-^{11.} Congress passed the ADA Amendments Act of 2008 because it was displeased that the courts were interpreting the definition of disability differently under the ADA than under Section 504.
-The ADA Amendments Act states, "Congress expected that the definition of disability under the ADA would be interpreted consistently with how courts had applied the definition of a handicapped individual under the Rehabilitation Act of 1973" and that, in particular, courts have "interpreted the term 'substantially limits' to require a greater degree of limitation than was intended by Congress" (ADA Amendments Act of 2008, Pub.
+Congress passed the ADA Amendments Act of 2008 because it was displeased that the courts were interpreting the definition of disability differently under the ADA than under § 504.
+The ADA Amendments Act states, "Congress expected that the definition of disability under the ADA would be interpreted consistently with how courts had applied the definition of a handicapped individual under the Rehabilitation Act of 1973" and that, in particular, the Supreme Court had "interpreted the term 'substantially limits' to require a greater degree of limitation than was intended by Congress."
+ADA Amendments Act of 2008, Pub.
 L. No. 110-325, § 2(a)(3), (7), 122 Stat.
-3553, 3554) (2008).
+3553, 3553.
 The result of this amendment is that it is now easier to meet the qualifications for having a disability than it was before 2008.
-Also, you may be more likely to win under the ADA if you win under Section 504, since the two laws are now more similar.
+Also, you may be more likely to win under the ADA if you win under § 504, since the two laws are now more similar.
 As a result of the new law, the Equal Employment Opportunity Commission (which defines, in its regulations, many of the terms you will use in your ADA suit) changed its definition of "substantially limits" to be interpreted "broadly in favor of expansive coverage," as it is "not meant to be a demanding standard."
-29 C.F.R. § 1630.2(j)(1)(j) (2020).
+29 C.F.R. § 1630.2(j)(1)(i) (2023).